 Secretaries and receptionists share some tasks in common, but each has its role.
 In some small clinics, or even in offices, the secretary often ends up playing the receptionist, but we will explain below the difference between them.

 The secretary works with the doctor and is usually in charge of resolving administrative issues.
-The receptionist, on the other hand, acts on patient care, and as the name suggests, she/he is responsible for the receptions of them, so it is with the receptionist that the patient has its first contact when she/he arrives at the clinic.
+The receptionist, on the other hand, acts on patient care, and as the name suggests, she/he is responsible for their reception, so it is with the receptionist that the patient has its first contact when she/he arrives at the clinic.

 Secretary: what are the main functions?

-The secretary's routine is made up of administrative tasks, so one of her functions is to manage the routine of health professionals within the clinic, taking care of the medical agenda and ensuring that there are hours available to attend all patients.
+The secretary's routine is made up of administrative tasks, so one of her functions is to manage the routine of health professionals within the clinic, take care of the medical agenda, and ensure that there are hours available to attend to all patients.